 \section{Parameterized Mechanics}

 We consider the example of a theory describable by an action principle, from an action

 which is invariant under redefinitions of the evolution parameter,

-This is a diffeomorphism invariant theory in one dimension.
-We use the calligraphic letter $\mathcal{L}$ to denote the Lagrangian while reserving the capital letter $L$ to denote another function, for reasons to become clear below.
+This is a diffeomorphism-invariant theory in one dimension.
+We use the calligraphic letter $\mathcal{L}$ to denote the Lagrangian while utilizing the capital letter $L$ to denote another function, for reasons which will become clear below.